3meraldK/earthmc-dynmap/README.md

 # earthmc-dynmapcolor
 Colors meganations on the map and more.
-This project is a remake of https://github.com/FranchuFranchu/emc-dynmap-colors, but removes all star markers, modifies the towns descriptions and solidifies the towns' strokes.
+This project is a remake of https://github.com/FranchuFranchu/emc-dynmap-colors, but removes all star markers and solidifies the towns' strokes.
 Right now it's supported only on Mozilla Firefox.

 # Download and use
 1. Download 'extension.zip' file on the local machine.
 It can be done by entering https://github.com/3meraldK/earthmc-dynmapcolor/blob/main/extension.zip and clicking 'View raw' or the download button.